gman999/doc/openbsd/soekris-4801-openbsd.md

 	Location of sets? (disk http or 'done') [http] done

-We are quite sure the bsd.mp kernel is unnecessary, so type yes.
+We are quite sure the bsd.mp kernel is unnecessary, so type __yes__.

 	Are you *SURE* your install is complete without 'bsd.mp'? [no] yes